How Much Does Professional Web Content Writing Cost?

 Landing page content is where you want to drop your money, since it acts as your website's silent salesman.
 If your web content is coming off like a sweaty and desperate used car salesman, it's not going to convert and your sales are going to suffer.
 Who cares if you're getting a ton of traffic if none of it is converting into actual sales?
 With that said, how many Benjamins should you expect to throw at your website copy?

-This is one instance where it's difficult to tell what companies really charge for landing pages.
-For example, at The Content Factory, we only write landing page copy.
+write landing page copy.
 We don't develop or design websites — instead, we specialize in writing the words that go on the pages and outsource the design aspect to one of our agency partners who (surprise!) specializes only in designing amazing and functional websites.
 Many web design businesses roll the cost of the content writing into their design fees, and then scratch together the content themselves.
 This is why so many websites have such crappy landing page copy.

-There was a really interesting forum discussion about it, though — and some professional landing page writers quoted $1,500-$25,000 per page of content.
+interesting forum discussion about it, though — and some professional landing page writers quoted

 From the forum: